-There are plenty of people to rave about Fundrise and just as many individuals who think investing in publicly-traded REITs is the only way to get exposure to real estate investing.
+There are plenty of people to rave about Fundrise, and just as many individuals who think investing in publicly-traded REITs is the only way to get exposure to real estate investing.

-Fundrise is best for…
+Fundrise is better for…

 Fundrise is best for individuals who want to invest in real estate but are unsure where, how to start, or what to invest in.
 Fundrise can guide you in creating an investment portfolio to meet your goals and needs.